 Teamwork Makes the Dream Work

 Becoming a member of the D&I team allows Adrianne to work alongside people who share a passion for supporting academic excellence.
-“The programming we do at D&I, from NC Renaissance and Project Uplift, to MLK events, THINKPosium, Dia de Bienvenida, Native Heels Day, and countless other celebrations of diversity and differing identities is incredible.
+“The programming we do at D&I, from NC Renaissance and Project Uplift, to MLK events, THINKPosium, the Race, Racism & Racial Equity (R3) Symposium, and countless other celebrations of diversity and differing identities is incredible.
 We engage, elevate and support our students on their entire journey, from before they matriculate at Carolina, throughout their UNC experience and when they become alumni.
 Most of the communications and marketing designed to enhance this objective comes through D&I’s office.
 I’m so thrilled to be collaborating on presenting our message.”

-A New York escapee (whose greatest challenge since moving south has been curbing her NY sarcasm), Adrianne is also thrilled to have an oasis for healthy outdoor living.
+A New York escapee (whose greatest challenge since moving south has been curbing her NY sarcasm), Adrianne is also thrilled to have found an oasis for healthy outdoor living.
 A certified health coach and sports enthusiast, she can often be found with her husband and daughter, kayaking at a nearby lake, hiking on the many trails or biking on the neighborhood streets of Chapel Hill.